 Adam Seth Levine is an Associate Professor in the Department of Government.
 He conducts research on two topics.

-This work also helps us understand a fundamental aspect of democratic governance: how to build successful working relationships between people with diverse forms of knowledge.
+This work helps us understand a fundamental aspect of democratic governance: how to build successful working relationships between people with diverse forms of knowledge.
 He fuses insights from several areas, including the psychology of relationship-building, organizational diversity, organizational learning, sociology, communication, and politics.

-In addition to producing writing on this topic he also directly applies the findings as president of research4impact, a nonprofit organization that connects researchers and practitioners with similar interests.
+In addition to writing on this topic he also directly applies the findings as president of research4impact, a nonprofit organization that connects researchers and practitioners with similar interests.

 The second topic of his research is about how civic and political organizations motivate ordinary citizens to become more engaged and adopt leadership positions.
 Here he focuses especially on how organizations communicate with new activists and potential civic leaders.
 Most of these studies entail collaborating directly with nonprofits, in which they together design and carry out field experiments and/or collect qualitative data.
 Thus far he has collaborated with five nonprofits, and conducted research in six countries including the United States, Kenya, Nepal, Mexico, Ecuador, and Vietnam.